BestTimesToVisit.com Logo

 Seaplanes and smaller domestic flights connect the different atolls and islands of the Maldives.
 Seaplanes offer stunning views but are more expensive; domestic flights are faster for longer distances.

-Cost:Seaplanes: $200-$500 per flight; Domestic flights: $50-$200 per flight.
-Prices vary greatly depending on the distance and airline.
+Cost:Seaplanes: $200-$500 per flight; Domestic flights: $50-$200 per flight depending on distance and airline.

 Speedboats

-Speedboats are the most common way to transfer between resorts and the airport, or between islands within the same atoll.
+Speedboats are the most common way to transfer between resorts and the airport or between islands within the same atoll.
 Resorts typically arrange transfers as part of your booking.

 Dhoni Boats

-Local Ferry Services
+Local Ferry

 Similar Destinations